siddhanttyagi/project-assignement/README.md

 and there  you go .
 Now, you can access my website on localhost:5173.

-My website is fully responsive , you can run it on any device. i put best effort in making the project hope you like it.
+My website is fully responsive , you can run it on any device. i put my best effort in making this project, hope you like it.😊